 Marketing today has completely evolved over the years, making digital marketing a vital part of any campaign.
 Not only marketing, but business itself has changed and requires companies to get creative when reaching out to customers.
 One way to do this is by creating local SEO landing pages.

-A business with multiple physical locations can benefit greatly from geo-targeted local landing pages.
+Perhaps one of the biggest struggles of a company is finding and attracting their target market.
 When you have more than one location, most people choose to visit the location closest to them.
-By building out landing pages catered to each specific geo location you serve, you increase the probability of someone in that area finding your business.
+By building out local SEO landing pages catered to each specific location you serve, you increase the probability of someone in that area finding your business.

+Building location pages takes work and effort.
 If you built a top-notch landing page when you were a single location business, you’ll need to multiply that effort to satisfy the unique options available for each of your locations.
-It’s unlikely to rank high for each one of your geographical target markets unless you optimize each of your geo landing pages.
+And if you have duplicate content on your website, it’s time to optimize those landing pages and build something that will bring in results.